williamngan/react-pts-canvas/README.md

   - A boolean value to set whether the canvas should animate.
 Default is `true`.
 - `touch`
   - A boolean value to set whether the canvas should track mouse and touch events.
 Default is `true`.
-- `name`
-  - The css class name of the container `<div>`.
-Default value is "pts-react".
-Use this class name to set custom styles in your .css file.
 - `style`
   - Optionally override css styles of the container `<div>`.
 - `canvasStyle`